The trend is your friend.

 With numbers like that, Facebook could just sit back and count its ad revenue.
 But it doesn’t.
 It continues to evolve and innovate at a breakneck speed.

-In 2018, there’s a lot going on at Facebook.
+There’s a lot going on at Facebook.
 These three should be on your radar:

 - Facebook Messenger – Originally integrated with Facebook itself, it’s now a standalone – and very popular – app.
 It boasts 1.3 billion users, and 11% of the worldwide population uses it monthly.
 60 million businesses are on it, as are half of all teenagers in the United States.
 It’s a bigger platform than Instagram, Twitter, and Snapchat combined, and it hosts 7 billion conversations daily.
 And with A.I. and chatbot integration, the channel has the potential to be huge.